How to Advertise on Google Maps

 Once you’re done, you might have to wait a week or two for Google to send you a confirmation letter by mail.
 This is a necessary step so Google can verify your business’s physical location is real.

-Now that you’ve verified your business on Google, go ahead and create a Google Ads, previously known as AdWords, account (if you don’t already have one).
+Now that you’ve verified your business on Google, go ahead and create a Google Ads account (if you don’t already have one).

 Make sure you’re using the same email address for both the GMB and the Google Ads accounts.